SuperMakeSomething/mini-video-player/README.md

 (All Amazon links are affiliate links.)

-*Note:* The PCB currently has a silkscreen error and lists a 10K resistor instead of a 2.2K resistor.
+*Note:* PCBs ordered before 9/23/2022 have a silkscreen error that lists a 10K resistor instead of a 2.2K resistor in the volume control circuit.
 This is merely a cosmetic issue and does not affect functionality.
-When using a 1K volume potentiometer, a 2.2K resistor should be used.
+When using a 1K thumbwheel potentiometer to control the volume, a 2.2K resistor should be used to approximate the desired pseudo-logarithmic curve for volume control.

 ## PCB Design Files